 Run Background Checks

 One of the first things that you can do when you start talking to someone in an online dating app is run a background check on them.
 That way, you can immediately determine if they truly are who they say they are.
 Plus, a background check can also reveal important information that can help you steer clear of problems.
+There is a pile of dating platforms online, like the one described in this Ashleymadison review.

 For instance, when you use Nuwber to look up information about someone, you can access things like their address and phone number, as well as their property ownership, any police records they might have, any lawsuits they have been involved in, and more.
 Having this info about a person really early on can be a great way to avoid wasting your time with someone who is dishonest or downright dangerous.